Flint does not

 in the form of glacial outwash from far to the north.
 But

-such outwash has not been reported in this county, and even at that,
+such outwash has not been reported in this county, and even at

-the site described here is 90-120 m (300'-400') above creek beds
+that, this site is 90-120 m (300'-400') above creek beds

-inhabitants of the area, for whatever reason.
+inhabitants of the area.
 Typically,

 in the established American archaeological paradigm, this